Est. Reading Time: 1 Minute

 Choose pre-owned or refurbished electronics

 Everyone loves their phones, tablets, laptops, and gaming systems.
 That’s understandable – these devices are convenient, fun, and some are necessary for operating in today’s digital world.
 However, the cost of buying these items new can be considerable.

 For other pre-owned electronics, all the major electronic box stores (and Amazon) have pre-owned inventory for sale.
-So, with a little bit of research and a lot of patience, you might just be able to get a pre-owned item that still has all the features you want but at a price you can afford.
+So, with a little bit of research and a lot of patience, you might be able to get a pre-owned item that still has all the features you want but at a price, you can afford.

 Books don’t have to be new

 If you are a book lover, you don’t have to spend top dollar to buy your favorite book anymore.
 Many of us already know about used bookstores and even music stores that sell used CDs and records.
 But did you know that Amazon and Barnes and Noble sell discounted e-books (think $0.99 – $3.99)?
-If you don’t want to search for these deals, companies like Book Bub and Riffle will list and link to all the discount e-book offerings at Amazon and Barnes and Noble.
+If you don’t want to search for these deals, companies like Book Bub and Riffle will list and link to all discount e-book offerings at Amazon and Barnes and Noble.
 You can even sort by genre.